Global cultural flows

-Global cultural flow involves the flow of people, artifacts, and ideas across national boundaries as result of globalization.
-Global cultural flows can be observed in five interdependent 'Landscapes', or dimensions, that distinguish the fundamental disjunctures between economy, culture, and politics in the global cultural economy.
+Global cultural flow refers to the movement of people, artifacts, and ideas across national boundaries as a result of globalization.
+The concept highlights how global interactions produce interconnected, yet uneven, cultural exchanges.
+Global cultural flows can be observed in five interdependent 'scapes', or dimensions, which distinguish the fundamental disjunctures between economies, cultures, and politic systems within the global cultural economy.

-The five dimensions of global cultural flow include:
+The five dimensions of global cultural flow identified by anthropologist Arjun Appadurai include: